Investing term

 The markup applied when your broker converts your home currency to the currency of a foreign stock.

 An FX fee is the markup your broker charges to convert your home currency into the currency of a foreign investment.
-It's often buried and easy to overlook, but on international trades it can dwarf the headline commission.
-Repeated currency conversions — buying and later selling a foreign stock — mean you pay it more than once.
+It's often buried — quoted as a small percentage or hidden in a poor exchange rate — and easy to overlook, yet on international trades it can dwarf the headline commission.

 For example